Christoph Kramer: 2014 World Cup

 Kramer made his first appearance of the tournament in Germany's round of 16 match against Algeria as a 109th-minute substitute for Bastian Schweinsteiger.
 He started the 2014 FIFA World Cup Final, due to an injury to Sami Khedira minutes before kick off.
 Kramer, however, was forced to leave the game in the first half after taking a hit to the head, and André Schürrle came on to replace him.
 It was later revealed that Kramer may have suffered a concussion from his collision with Argentine centre-back Ezequiel Garay.
 Referee Nicola Rizzoli admitted that 14 minutes after the collision, Kramer came to him, asking if the match was the final.
 Rizzoli then informed Schweinsteiger and Kramer was substituted off.
 The incident was later satirized by his national teammates Thomas Müller, Manuel Neuer and retired national team captain Philipp Lahm in a video which was shown during Kramer's appearance on the German sports show Das aktuelle sportstudio.

+Towards the end of his international career, Kramer was a part of a collaboration between the German Football Association and The LEGO Group, who in May 2016 released a Europe-exclusive collectible minifigure series, with Kramer featured as the fourteenth of sixteen minifigures in the collection.

 Personal life

-Kramer studied at Grundschule Meigen in Solingen from 1997 to 2001.
+Kramer went to school at Grundschule Meigen in Solingen from 1997 to 2001.
 He continued secondary education at August-Dicke-Schule and finished his Abitur examination in 2010, with a grade of 3.6.

-Kramer was the first Solingen citizen to have played for the Germany national team at a World Cup when he participated in the 2014 World Cup.
-Four years later, during 2018 FIFA World Cup, he appeared on German TV station Zweites Deutsches Fernsehen as a "TV expert" to deliver match analyses.
+Kramer was the first Solingen citizen to have played for Germany at a World Cup when he participated in the 2014 World Cup.
+Four years later, during 2018 FIFA World Cup, he appeared on German TV station ZDF as a pundit to deliver match analyses.